nadalsol/css-best-practices/05-common-bad-practices/05-06-repeating-yourself.md

 # Repeating yourself

-This is another common mistake: writing HTML & CSS quickly, repeating a lot of code.
+This is another common mistake: **writing HTML & CSS quickly, repeating a lot of code**.

 This is bad practise because: